Entanglement Cost of Quantum Channels: Acknowledgments

 \section{Acknowledgments}

-We acknowledge discussions with Jonathan Oppenheim, Michael Walter, Reinhard Werner, Mark Wilde, and Andreas Winter.
+We acknowledge discussions with Jonathan Oppenheim, Michael Walter, Reinhard R.~Werner, Mark M.~Wilde, and Andreas Winter.
+We thank Cupjin (Jiachen) Huang for pointing out an error in the proof of Lemma~\ref{main_2} in an earlier version of this manuscript and Mark M.~Wilde for pointing out an error in Figure~\ref{fig:example} in an earlier version of this manuscript.
 MB and MC are supported by the Swiss National Science Foundation (grant PP00P2-128455), the German Science Foundation (grants CH 843/1-1 and CH 843/2-1), and the National Centre of Competence in Research 'Quantum Science and Technology'.
 FB and SW are supported by the National Research Foundation and the Ministry of Education, Singapore.
 FB is supported by a "Conhecimento Novo" fellowship from the Brazilian agency Funda\c{c}\~ao de Amparo a Pesquisa do Estado de Minas Gerais (FAPEMIG).
 MB, FB and SW would like to thank the Institute Mittag-Leffler (Djursholm, Sweden), where part of this work was done.